A Developmentally Informed Workshop for Parents

 8 Workshop Sessions Package

-This options includes 8 sessions.
-This is a more in-depth experience that walks through each developmental stage with additional time to explore how these concepts apply to your child and parenting experience.
+This options includes 8 workshop sessions.
+This is a more in-depth experience that walks through multiple developmental stages with additional time to explore how these concepts apply to your child and parenting experience.

 Investment: $1,000 for the 8 session series.